Norwegian Bombshell Hilde Osland Sets Instagram On Fire In Blue Lingerie And Pigtails

 “No words other than perfection,” proclaimed a third, with a thumbs up emoji.

-Many fans specifically mentioned that they loved hair hairstyle, which managed to be both playful and sexy at the same time.
+Many fans specifically mentioned that they loved her hairstyle, which managed to be both playful and sexy at the same time.

 As a social media sensation, Hilde has over 1.4 million followers, so it’s little surprise that many clothing companies would want to work with the blonde beauty.
 In addition to Lounge Underwear, Hilde has worked with many other brands.